-Many experienced players often play a one disc round to dial in their form and throwing mechanics.
-Learn to throw a Putt & Approach and a Midrange straight and then learn to throw them with different angles of release to learn how release angles affect flight path.
+We recommend that beginners learn to throw a Putt & Approach and a Midrange straight and then learn to throw them with different angles of release to learn how release angles affect flight path.
+Note that many experienced players often play a one disc round to dial in their form and throwing mechanics.
 A one disc round also simplifies the game and allows you to focus on throwing and not on which disc to use.

 Beware that not all starter sets are made equal.
 You will notice that we have categorized all disc golf sets as “Disc Golf Sets” and not “Starter Sets”.
 Why?
 Because some disc golf sets are definitely not made for beginners.
 Most beginners will have more success with lighter and understable discs if they are learning to throw a backhand.
 On a proper throw, an understable disc will spin to the right and then spin back to the left at the end of its flight for a right-handed player who is throwing a backhand and an understable disc will spin to the left and then spin back to the right at the end of its flight for a left-handed player who is throwing a backhand.